 The Czech-UNDP Trust Fund achieved this success, through arranging cooperation of multiple parties, delivering needed administrative support and creating and running a database of experts.

 The next stage

 Building on the Trust Fund’s success, we now enter the next stage of collaboration – the Czech UNDP Partnership for Sustainable Development Goals (CUP).
-Its main goal is to bring not only Czech expertise but also unique innovative solutions for SDGs to partner countries, focusing on Bosnia and Herzegovina, Georgia and the Republic of Moldova.
+Its main goal is to bring not only Czech expertise but also unique innovative solutions for SDGs to partner countries, focusing on Bosnia and Herzegovina, Ethiopia, Georgia, Cambodia, Moldova and Zambia.

 The CUP focuses on three components: